2025

 Colorado

-Nisia Patalan has been an educator for 25 years, 17 of which have focused on gifted learners.
+Nisia Patalan has been an educator for 26 years and a gifted person for far longer!
 Her specific professional focus is the identification and service of gifted students from culturally, linguistically, and economically diverse populations.
-SENG has provided Nisia with support, empathy, and countless resources and she is thrilled to be on the board and able to give back to the community.
-Nisia loves developing potential in children and adults and busting myths about what it means to be gifted.
-She is a Gifted Education Regional Consultant for the southwest corner of Colorado, the gifted coordinator for the San Juan BOCES, and owns a small (but mighty) Professional Development business (Spark Education).
-Outside of work, you’ll find her running around in the mountains with her kids and friends!
+Nisia loves sharing knowledge and busting myths about what it means to be gifted.
+She is a Gifted Education Regional Consultant in Colorado, the Director of Gifted Education for the San Juan BOCES, and owner of Spark Education LLC.
+Outside of work and her work on the SENG board, you’ll find her running around in the mountains, making jewelry, and spending time with friends and family.

 Director